samparkewolfe/Sound_Control/README.txt

 Undo button for last recording sessions.
     Bring in notion of “classes” or number of recording sessions in the training data.
     Tell the user how many “classes” or number of recording sessions are in a file.
+Piano sampler which you map areas of the piano to the sensor positions.
+    Change Scale.
+    Linear Regression.